 - 1 Make sure the device meets the necessary requirements.
-For details see "Managed Device Requirements" in the ZENworks 2020 Update 2 System Requirements. - 2 On the target device, open a Web browser to the following address:
+For details see "Managed Device Requirements" in the ZENworks 2020 Update 3System Requirements. - 2 On the target device, open a Web browser to the following address:

-http://server:port/zenworks-setup
+https://server:port/zenworks-setup

-Replace server with the DNS name or IP address of a ZENworks Server and replace the port only if the ZENworks Server is not using the default port (80 or 443).
+Replace server with the DNS name or IP address of a ZENworks Server and replace the port only if the ZENworks Server is not using the default port (443).